 Common Rooms and Facilities

-The quaint, free-standing building at the eastern end of the Clarke’s building was originally constructed as the Chemistry and Biology Laboratory, and preceded any biology labs at the University proper.
-Following a gift of £1,000 from Sir William Clarke in 1885.
-The building was later used as a music room, and since its renovation and naming after the fourth Warden in 1993 as the Sharwood Room, it has continued as a music room as well as being used for meetings and functions.
+The pseudo-ecclesiastical room with high ceilings and large windows was built following a £1000 gift to Trinity College from Sir William Clarke in 1885.
+The building was later used as a music room, and since its renovation and naming after the fourth Warden in 1993 (Robin Sharwood), it has continued as a music room and is used for meetings and functions.

 Junior Common Room (JCR)